gatsbyjs/gatsby/docs/tutorial/part-two/index.md

 Community members (like you!) can contribute plugins (small amounts of JavaScript code) that others can then use when building Gatsby sites.

-There are already dozens of plugins!
+There are already hundreds of plugins!
 Check them out at the [plugins section of the site](/plugins/).

 Our goal with Gatsby plugins is to make them straightforward to install and use.
 In almost every Gatsby site you